-You are required to do 3 sides of paper of a chapter outline for each chapter and submit it when it is due.
+You are required to do a 2 sides (one page) of a chapter outline for each chapter and submit it when it is due.
+(Two sides of one page is the minimum requirement).
 You can use more pages if you need to and pages must be stapled if you use more than one physical page.